izabelcavassim/PG_2018/Exercises/Week08/archaic_exercise.md

 way of doing it is through the package `dplyr`.
 If you have any doubts about how to execute a specific task, do not be afraid to google it!
 [Here](https://www3.nd.edu/~steve/computing_with_data/24_dplyr/dplyr.html)
-you can find some examples on how to use it.The package `ggplot` we would help you to quickily visualize your results.
+you can find some examples on how to use it.The package `ggplot` will also help you to quickily visualize your results.

 ``` r
 archaic_df = read.table('~/Dropbox/PG2018/exercises/archaic_segments/ArchaicSegments copy.txt', sep='\t', header = T)